Star Citizen: The ultimate mining guide (3.8)

 Finding gemstone deposits for FPS mining

 On the surface of moons, you can find gem deposits for FPS mining just as described, as long as you have a ship that can scan for ore and gems.
 However, until you have a Prospector, you’ll have to work pretty hard.
+Pro tip: Rent a Prospector before you consider buying it.
+You can do that for example at Vantage Rentals in Lorville.

 Where do I find caves?